picoders1/sql-for-data-science/README.md

-# SQL-for-Data-Science
+## SQL-for-Data-Science

-This repository is a collection of practical SQL problems to help you master data querying, analysis, and manipulation for Data Science, Machine Learning, and AI interviews.
+This repository is a hands-on collection of SQL problems designed for Data Science, Machine Learning, and AI enthusiasts.
+It includes real-world challenges, query exercises, and solutions to help you strengthen your data querying, analysis, and manipulation skills for data-driven applications and technical interviews.